swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 blood pressure due to a ticking clock.

-However being able to think quickly on your feet is another valuable Go skill to develop so you should also spend some playing faster paced games on a server with a strong post-game review culture.
+However being able to think quickly on your feet is another valuable Go skill to develop so you should also spend adequate time playing faster paced games on a server with a strong post-game review culture.

 Enter KGS.